onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 ### Data distribution

-This tab is used to monitor and manage the [distribution of file data][27] among supporting providers.
+This tab is used to monitor and manage the [distribution of file data][data-distribution] among supporting providers.
 The blue bars visualize which blocks (fragments of the file) are stored on the storage systems of the corresponding providers.
 When more than one file is selected, the distribution can be viewed in a summarized or detailed manner.

 ![screen-feature-distribution-bar][]

-The handy status bar indicates ongoing [replication, migration, and eviction][29] jobs and allows scheduling new ones for the corresponding provider.
+The handy status bar indicates ongoing [replication, migration, and eviction][replication-migration] jobs and allows scheduling new ones for the corresponding provider.
 In the detailed view, there is also a shortcut to the history of data transfers for the subject file (as shown in the screenshot above).